-Additional resources are posted under the Recommended Materials Tab on the Toolbar.

-Course Description:

-Supervised off-campus experience and practice in the multidisciplinary areas of diagnostic medical sonography.
-Continuous development of ultrasound scanning skills and techniques.
-Student's knowledge and skills will build on their previous clinical experiences.

-Course Methodology:

-This is a hybrid online course.
+computer labs are available.
+(This course utilizes a Blackboard (Bb) supplemental site available through MyMC).
+Additional resources are posted under the Required Course Material Tab on the Tool bar.
+The required textbooks are available at the Takoma Park Campus Bookstore.
+You can ask that it be transferred to another campus bookstore.
+E-books are also available for purchase.
+Course Description: Supervised off-campus experience and practice in the multidisciplinary areas of diagnostic medical sonography occurs in hospitals, clinics, and private physician offices.
+Students will complete a rotation through multiple clinical sites in which the students will be introduced to equipment operation, multiple sonographic examinations, and related clinical correlation.
+(TP/SS only) PREREQUISITE: SONO 204 or consent of program coordinator.
+One hundred and twenty clinical hours.
+Course Methodology: This is a hybrid online course.
 The course consists of clinical competencies (practice and graded), use of the student clinical tracking system, online discussion topics, and scan exam.
 Students have the opportunity to attend optional Skills Enhancement Labs, all other course content and interaction will be conducted at the clinical site and via your participation in Blackboard.
-The objectives and learning activities are designed so that students will gain experience using online educational technology, as well as gain an understanding of the course content.
-All other course content and interaction (e.g. the Syllabus, Calendar, Grade Book, Assignments, Evaluations, Discussion Board, weekly modules, external links, course documents, etc.) will require students' participation in Blackboard.
+The objectives and learning activities are designed so that you will gain experience using online educational technology, as well as gain an understanding of the course content.
+All other course content and interaction (e.g. the Syllabus, Calendar, Grade Book, Assignments, Evaluations, Discussion Board, weekly modules, external links, course documents, etc.) will require your participation in Blackboard.
 Occasionally we will utilize Collaborate for synchronous discussions when we are not meeting face to face.
-The scan exam will be held on the TP/SS campus in the Health Science Building, room HC 426.
-(See course schedule for dates).
+The scan exam (post clinical assessment) will be held on the TP/SS campus in the Health Science Building, room HC 426.
+(See course schedule for dates) Course Learning Objectives: The course learning objectives follow the 2003 National Curriculum Standards established by the Society of Diagnostic Medical Sonography (SDMS).
+Be the end of the semester, students will be able to: Acquire basic sonographic exam skills, and relate these with didactic education through clinical observation and applied hands-on experience in the optional scan lab.
+Provide basic patient care and comfort.
+Maintain infection control and utilize universal precautions.
+Demonstrate knowledge and understanding of physiology,